Mrs Martin welcomes you to Year Two!

 Year Two - St Clare

 Welcome to Year Two!
 We are so pleased that you have taken time to look at our page.
 In it you will find lots of information about Year Two.

-Mrs Bush is the class teacher, Mrs Kitchen is our student teacher and Miss Hughes is our Support Assistant.
+Mrs Martin is the class teacher and Mrs Carter is our Support Assistant.

 The Autumn Term in Year Two gets off to a flying start with some super Science where we learn all about amazing materials and their properties and uses.
 Learning continues as we explore our amazing world by gaining knowledge about the continents and oceans.
 As the term progresses, we go back in time to 1666 and The Great Fire of London and visit a museum to develop an understanding of how firefighting has changed over time.
 Our learning is enhanced by reading texts to match our topics in English.
 The children will love developing their creative skills through painting in the style of Monet, making a moving vehicle with axles and wheels and learning to code in I.T.
 This is always a favourite!
 Alongside these subjects we will develop our basic P.E. skills and learn how to play an instrument.
 The term will culminate in a wonderful celebration of our faith at Christmas time.